Thiggel/Monotonic-Early-Exit/blogpost.md

    <br />
 </p>

 Figure 2 demonstrates that CALM shows a clear monotonic increase in confidence as it processes more layers.
-The vanilla T5 model, however, gains confidence much later in the network, while FREE shows a more complex pattern: its confidence increases until the first exit point, drops slightly, and then increases again towards the end.
+The default model, however, gains confidence much later in the network, while FREE shows a more complex pattern: its confidence increases until the first exit point, drops slightly, and then increases again towards the end.
+Technically speaking, this means that the monotonicity assumption holds for both the default and CALM models, but the CALM model gains confidence much earlier in the network and therefore seems to be more fit for being used with early exiting.

-Figure 3 illustrates three example forward passes of the same sequence for the three models.
-The default T5 shows unpredictable changes in its top predictions across layers.
-FREE also displays non-monotonic behavior but to a lesser extent.
-CALM, on the other hand, decides on a prediction early and sticks with it, demonstrating more consistent confidence growth.
+The results of these experiments show that the monotonicity assumption holds best for the CALM method.

-### Conclusion
+This suggests that CALM with its cross-entropy objective may be the best candidate for early exiting.

-These results suggest that the weighted cross-entropy objective in CALM encourages the model to decide on predictions as early as possible, exhibiting a predominantly monotonic increase in confidence.
-This behavior supports the feasibility of early exiting mechanisms.
-By leveraging this monotonic confidence growth, models can exit early, saving computational resources without sacrificing accuracy.
+With this method, exiting early at a certain layer has a high likelihood of yielding the same prediction as continuing through all layers.

 ### Easy and Difficult Sequences: Understanding Hidden State Saturation